 If you’re willing to do a little extra work, a thrift store can be the perfect place to find everything you need at a fraction of the price you’d pay at a retail store.

-Here are six types of items you can buy at a thrift store without worrying about the quality or having to take out payday loans to afford them.
+Here are six types of items you can buy at a thrift store this National Thriftshop Day without worrying about the quality or searching "payday loans near me" to afford them!

 Pots, pans, and rice cookers are items that can last twenty years without wearing out, and unless you’re on a cooking show there’s no reason to buy them new.
 After all, pots and pans are essentially just hunks of metal - just be sure to scrub them thoroughly the first time you use them.

 Just like DVDs, thrift stores carry books for a tenth of the price as a bookstore does.
-Now, you’ll have to hunt for the books you want, but the good news is that when you find them they are generally in pretty good condition.
+Now, you’ll have to hunt for the books you want, but the good news is that, when you find them, they tend to be in pretty good shape.
 People usually don’t donate books they’ve roughed up to the point of being unreadable, and when thrift stores do receive books in poor condition they usually don’t put them on their shelves.